codingcolby/redux-feedback-loop/README.md

 This feedback form requires three anonymous numeric scale ratings: 1) to establish a students' self-ranked overall comfort level, 2) grasp of the content presented, 3) whether they feel like they are receiving the support resources they expect.

-Optionally, the student may include free-form text comments.
+Optional: the student may include free-form text comments.

 Students have the opportunity to review a summary of their entries prior to submmitting their feedback.
 In addition, after submission, the student may retake the feedback survey.

 ### GETTING STARTED